watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 ELSER v1: https://www.elastic.co/guide/en/elasticsearch/reference/8.10/semantic-search-elser.html
 ELSER v2: https://www.elastic.co/guide/en/elasticsearch/reference/8.11/semantic-search-elser.html

+Note: ELSER v2 has become available since Elasticsearch 8.11.
+It is preferred to use ELSER v2 if it is available.

 The following steps are based on ELSER v2 model:
 ### Use port-forward to access Elasticsearch cluster locally
 In a new terminal window with `ES_CLUSTER` and `ES_NAMESPACE` available as environment variables, run the following